rlawrenc/cosc_304/labs/lab3/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Assignment 3 - SQL

 This assignment is on writing queries in SQL.
-These questions should be completed on PrairieLearn.
-Only do these questions locally if you want to learn how to use Docker and MySQL. **Before starting the assignment, complete the [database setup using Docker](../setup)**.
+These questions can be completed either on PrairieLearn or locally on your computer using Docker and MySQL. **Before starting the assignment, complete the [database setup using Docker](../setup)**.

 ## Question 1 (20 marks)